 - Reduced chance of hip dislocation, one of the risks of hip replacement surgery

-Most patients who undergo the anterior approach to hip replacement are able to bear full weight soon after surgery and return quickly to daily activities.
+Most patients who undergo the anterior hip replacement approach are able to bear full weight soon after surgery and return quickly to daily activities.

-Am I a Candidate for the Anterior Approach to Hip Replacement Surgery?
+Am I a Candidate for Anterior Hip Replacement Surgery?

 This less invasive surgery is especially appropriate for patients who are active and eager to return to work and their daily activities as quickly as possible.

-Not all hip replacement patients are eligible for this type of surgery.
+Not all hip replacement patients are eligible for anterior hip replacement surgery.
 Your doctor will evaluate whether the anterior approach is right for you.
 Factors may include:

 - Patient’s history